Premise and Mystery

 I'll begin by stating the premise of The Usual Suspects, then show how the story was assembled to act out its premise.
 I do this with the understanding that the writer of this story, Christopher McQuarrie, might have started with an idea for a character in the story, an idea for the story itself, or an idea for its plot, and then worked back to find his premise, which is:

 A man with a powerful will can bend others to his purpose.

-In this story, Verbal Kint, who appears to be a weak, talkative man among a group of ruthless gangsters and policeman, is in actuality Keyser Soze, an man of inhuman will and determination.
+In this story, Verbal Kint, who appears to be a weak, talkative man among a group of ruthless gangsters and policemen, is in actuality Keyser Soze, a man of inhuman will and determination.
 I start with this revelation because I want to show how the story was constructed to make this revelation enjoyable.

 Story and Promise